felipegb94/Efficient_PermutationTesting/README.md

 But, why is answering this question tricky?
 Well for each voxel we will have to calculate a t-statistic.
 Assume there are 600k thousand voxel measurement per patient, which is a reasonable number in fmri data.
 Therefore we will have 600k t-statistics.
 So we have 600k hypothesis to test, and let's assume that we have a significance level of 0.05 (`P(making an error) = 0.05`).
 Then we have:

+                        P(Making and error) = 0.05
+                        P(Not making an error) = 1- 0.05 = 0.95
+                        P(Not making an error in 600k tests) = (0.95)^600k = very small = 0
-      > P(at least one significant result) = 1 - P(no significant result)
+                        P(Of making at least one error in 600k test) = 1 - P(Not making an error in 600k tests)
-                                           = 1 - (1 - 0.05)^600,000
-                                           = 1 - (very small number)
                                                                      = 1

-The calculation above tells us that there is ~100 percent chance that we will see at least one significant result.
-This means that the probability of getting a significant result due to chance is very large.
+The calculation above tells us that there is ~100 percent that there will be at least one error.
+In other words, if we assume the Null Hypothesis is true, then there is 100 percent chance that we will see at least one significant result simply due to chance.
+Therefore, we want to find a way to control this kind of mistakes which are the number of False Positives.

 #### Permutation Testing vs. The Bonferroni Correction
 #### Drawbacks of Permuation Testing